SatelliteApplicationsCatapult/ard-docker-images/job-insert/README.md

 Create a ConfigMap using the contents of the `work-items.list`:

 ```
-$ export NAMESPACE=ard # This needs to be the namespace used to deploy the Redis server and ARD processing workers
+$ NAMESPACE=ard # This needs to be the namespace used to deploy the Redis server and ARD processing workers
+$ RELEASEREDIS=redis # This needs to be the release name used to deploy the Redis server

 $ kubectl create configmap ard-work-items --namespace=$NAMESPACE --from-file ./work-items.list
 ```